-Sudden acceleration/deceleration of the cervical spine is not an easy condition to treat.
-Degeneration and spondylosis are common outcomes of this type of injury, leading to chronic pain.
-About 40 percent of all patients with CAD syndrome suffer some type of ongoing, chronic pain with 20 percent having pain that interferes with quality of life.
-People who have pre-existing degenerative syndromes are more likely to suffer from chronic pain than those without previous degenerative cervical pain.Facet Joints
+Sudden acceleration/deceleration of the cervical spine is not a manageable condition to treat.
+Degeneration and spondylosis are expected outcomes of this type of injury, leading to chronic pain.
+About 40 percent of all patients with CAD syndrome suffer some ongoing, chronic pain, with 20 percent having pain that interferes with quality of life.
+People with pre-existing degenerative syndromes are more likely to suffer from chronic pain than those without previous degenerative cervical pain.Facet Joints

 In an acceleration/deceleration injury to the neck, the intervertebral disk at C5 to C6 can be damaged—shearing and tearing the annular fibers.
 The nucleus pulposus can fall out of tears in the annulus.
 MRI cannot always detect these kinds of injuries.
-Discography may have to be done if there is suspicion of cervical disc injury that doesn’t show up on routine MRI testing.Causes of Cervical Pain
+Discography may have to be done if there is suspicion of cervical disc injury that doesn’t appear on routine MRI testing.Causes of Cervical Pain

 Pain can also be because of injury to the dorsal horn of the spinal cord itself.
-When these areas are damaged, substance P, GABA and N-methyl-D aspartate (NDMA) is released, which become the source of the pain.
+When these areas are damaged, substances P, GABA, and N-methyl-D aspartate (NDMA) are released, which becomes the source of the pain.Prognosis of Cervical Pain

-If the chin is elevated or the neck is turned to one side during a cervical injury, the chances of chronic pain are greater.
-If the person slouches so that there is a greater distance between the back of the head and the headrest, there is likelier to be a greater acceleration/deceleration injury.Treatment
+The chances of chronic pain are greater if the chin is elevated or the neck is turned to one side during a cervical injury.
+If the person slouches so that there is a greater distance between the back of the head and the headrest, there is likelier to be a more significant acceleration/deceleration injury.Treatment